-Fallout is a one-of-a-kind game, there aren’t many or honestly any at all out there that resemble it.
-Sure, there are other Open World RPG games set in post-apocalyptic worlds out there, however, none do it quite so well like Bethesda with their incredibly deep role-playing systems.
+Fallout is a one-of-a-kind game, there aren’t many, or honestly any at all out there that resemble it.
+Sure, there are other Open World RPG games set in post-apocalyptic worlds out there, however, none do it quite so well as Bethesda with their incredibly deep role-playing systems.

 Every character that you will encounter in Fallout games is interactive, every single prop is interactive and each choice has an impact; there are a TON of choices for you to do.

 While there may not be many games that can reach the level of incredibly deep role-playing mechanics that Bethesda offers, there certainly are games that can give you your fix of post-apocalyptic madness!

 We’ve decided to put together a list of the most mutant-filled, crazy cult-having, nuclear wasteland games that will quench your thirst for more Fallout content.
 These games are all probably ten times better than the abomination that was Fallout 76 anyways!

 So, let’s get right into our list of the top 10 games like Fallout that you just have to play!

 ⚡ Gaming Deals too Good to Pass On ⚡